FlowPay/client-openapi/docs/general.md

 ## How it works

 The mock server validates all requests against the OpenAPI specification and returns mocked responses that match the expected output schema.
-Each field in the response is populated with context-aware fake data, such as realistic names, IBANs, dates, or UUIDs. he mock environment is available at: `https://api.mock-flowpay.it/v3`, all endpoints mirror those defined in the OpenAPI specification.
+Each field in the response is populated with context-aware fake data, such as realistic names, IBANs, dates, or UUIDs.
+The mock environment is available at: `https://api.mock-flowpay.it/v3`; all endpoints mirror those defined in the OpenAPI specification.

-Mock srver automatically checks:
+The mock server automatically checks:

 - required query parameters and headers
 - request body structure and content